psanse/CliSAT/bin/readme.txt

-This folder contains a linux binary release for the exact algorithm CliSAT for the maximum clique problem (a second binary CliSAT_2024_07_06_ub16.04 has been added for older linux sytems).
+This folder contains a linux binary release for the exact algorithm CliSAT for the maximum clique problem (a second binary CliSAT_2024_07_06_ub16.04 has been added for compatibility with older linux sytems).

 Article: CliSAT:A SAT-based exact algorithm for hard maximum clique problems by Pablo San Segundo, Fabio Furini, David Alvarez and Panos Pardalos, European Journal of Operational Research, 307:3, (2023), pp. 1008-1025.